Shuja Haider

 Shuja Haider or Shuja Hyder (شجاع حیدر; /hns/; born 20 November 1982) is a Pakistani singer, songwriter, composer, and record producer.
-Haider is best known as a playback singer for films Khuda Kay Liye (2007) and Bol (2011) and more recently for his work on Coke Studio, Pakistan.
+Haider is best known as a playback singer for films Khuda Kay Liye (2007) and Bol (2011) and more recently for his work with Coke Studio, Pakistan.
 Haider served as music director for Lux Style Awards for two years.
-He has produced over 50 albums in his career and is considered one of the most established music producers in Pakistan today.
+He has produced over 50 albums and is considered one of the most established music producers in Pakistan today.

 Early life and background

 Shuja Haider was born in Lahore, Pakistan to Sajid Ali (1950 – 24 May 2022), a singer-musician, and is one of four siblings.
 His grandfather was renowned Pakistani pianist, Master Sadiq Ali (1935-1984), often referred to as the master pianist of the subcontinent.
-Exposed to numerous genres of music from across the world as a child, Haider started dabbling in music at the age of seven, although his primary interest was in athletics.
+Exposed to numerous music genres from across the world as a child, Haider started dabbling in music at the age of seven, although his primary interest was in athletics.
 He recalls that he always wanted to be a cricketer, inspired at a young age by cricketers Wasim Akram, Javed Miandad, and Imran Khan.

 Haider's family moved to Karachi, Pakistan in the early 1990s, just as the city was becoming a cultural and creative hub for young musicians from all over Pakistan due to the influx of pop music and TV music channels.
 Haider eventually decided to pursue a career in music, and his main interest was in songwriting, composing, and producing music.
 He notes that he spent significant time during this period learning the ropes of digital music production which was still a relatively new technology at the time.

 Haider lists Sting, Coldplay, Henry Mancini, John Williams, and Nusrat Fateh Ali Khan among his musical influences and has stated that listening to the Bee Gees, The Carpenters, Queen, Abba and The Beatles as a teenager was particularly impactful for him.
 He recalls that seeing composers such as Bakhshi-Wazir at close quarters helped him understand the nuances of making music: "I’m very lucky that I saw them making songs.
 It’s by watching them that I learnt a little about how a song is made, how its weight should be distributed, and what tempo it should be in."
 Haider lists Gustavo Santaolalla as his favourite composer.